 Her extensive teaching experience includes teaching violin and violin pedagogy at Susquehanna University and at the Stage Musical d’Été Vivaldi in France, as well as directing the Camp Musical de l’Estrie.
 She has been invited as a presenter at the American String Teacher’s Association’s (ASTA)National Conference and has served as chamber music faculty at the Peabody Conservatory as well as adjunct faculty at Towson University.
 Picard Boecker is currently violin faculty and director of the Young People’s String Program at the Peabody Preparatory.
 She also enjoys teaching every summer at the Camp Musical des Laurentides in Canada.

-Originally from Québec, Picard Boecker earned the Conservatoire de Musique du Québec à Montréal’s award with highest distinction in violin performance and chamber music.
-She also won the Josef Kaspar Award in Strings at the Peabody Conservatory of the Johns Hopkins University, where she received her Master’s of Music in Violin Performance and Violin Pedagogy.
-Picard Boecker is a recipient of the Lieutenant-Governor of Québec’s Award and the Music Teachers National Association’s StAR Award.
+Originally from Québec, Picard Boecker earned the Conservatoire de Musique du Québec à Montréal’s Prix with highest distinction in violin performance and chamber music.
+She received her Master of Music in violin performance and pedagogy at the Peabody Conservatory of the Johns Hopkins University, where she was awarded the Josef Kaspar Award for Strings.